zappzerapp/AI-Benchmark-Laravel-Package-Generation/README.md

 The goal was to test the capabilities of proprietary models (Claude) against current Open Source models regarding **modern PHP 8.2+ features**, **Laravel Architecture**, **Logic Implementation**, and **Resource Efficiency**.

+## 📋 The Prompt

+Each model received the exact same prompt.
+You can read the full prompt here: [prompt.md](prompt.md).

+> **Task Summary:** Create a Laravel Package named `VendorName/RequestShield` including Middleware (Block Bots/IPs), ServiceProvider, Facade, Config, and Artisan Stats Command using PHP 8.2+ features.

+---

 ## 💰 Resources & Efficiency (The "Hidden Cost")

 A critical finding of this benchmark is the resource consumption (tokens/cost/compute).